Back In The US, Sorting it Out

 I'm lost.
 Here I am, back in the US, third day, and I'm

 totally lost.
-Ana went to the doctor, find out, as I
+Honey went to the doctor, found out, as I

 suspected, that she has damage in her shoulder from the broken wrist

 incident, so they gave her some exercises to do.
 Hopefully by

 the time she comes back from Bosnia her shoulder motion will be

 better.
 The other thing is that her wrist still hurts because

 of the hardware.
 Doctor touched it in one spot and he knew

 exactly where, and said, yeah it has to come out.
 So, she's

 going to have surgery when she comes back.
 That means I won't

 be seeing her again until late October.
 I guess at which point